futel/dialplan-functions/README-deploy.md

 ## Set up environment secrets

-Fill twilio/.env to match .env.sample as described in README-aws.
+Fill twilio/.env to match .env.sample as described in README-aws and README-twilio.
 Set the INSTANCE variable to "stage".

 ## Set up access token